-Students have passed Year 10 English with a 'B' and have studied Music in Year 10 and received a 'B' in at least two of the three course components: Performance, Composition, Musicology.
+Students have passed Year 10 English with a 'C' and have studied Music in Year 10 and received at least a 'B'.
 If students have not studied Music in Year 10, they may also be considered if they play a musical instrument at a competent level i.e. playing in the Symphonic Band or Big Band at school; having private lessons on piano, guitar and voice to a Grade 3 level.